 It is your responsibility to check any health and vaccination requirements applicable to your booked arrangements.
 We can only provide general information about this.
 Health and hygiene facilities and disease risks vary from country to country.
 You should take health advice about your own needs as early as possible and in good time before your departure.
 Sources of information include; www.fco.gov.uk, www.travelhealthpro.org.uk, www.hpa.org.uk, your General Practitioner or a specialist clinic.

 This tour is accessible to most people with a good level of fitness and normal mobility.
-It involves climbing steep stairs and getting on and off coaches and boats.
+It involves climbing of steep stairs and getting on and off coaches, boats and trains.
+Please note you will be required to carry your luggage between stations, and you may be required to sleep on a top bunk.
 This tour is not suitable for anyone with walking difficulties.

-The minimum number of travellers in your group will be 10 and the maximum will be 36.
-In the unlikely event there are fewer than 10 passengers booked on your tour date, you may be asked to change to a different date.
-A full refund will be made available to you should this alternative not be suitable.
+The minimum number of travellers in your group will be 10, and the maximum will be 36.
+If in the unlikely event there are less than 10 people booked on your tour date, we will endeavour to reduce any disruption to your holiday and try to operate your tour with lower passenger numbers.
+If we are not able to operate your departure date then you may be asked to change to a different date and a full refund will be made available to you should this alternative not be suitable.